naverlabseurope/DSBA-T3-1-00/README.md

 - Summarizaiton: ROUGE (https://www.aclweb.org/anthology/W04-1013.pdf)
 - MT: BLEU (https://www.aclweb.org/anthology/P02-1040/)
 - Question Answering : exact match and macro-F1 (https://arxiv.org/pdf/1606.05250.pdf)
+- For those you will need a tokenizer you can use an existing implementation of the [MOSES tokenizer](https://pypi.org/project/mosestokenizer/)
 ### Deliverable 1.2 (2 pt)
  - implement evaluation metrics : BLEU, ROUGE
  - Select ~1000 sentences from each of the datasets (use `test` when available, or `validation` split otherwise)